oleklukasiewicz/minerobe/README.md

 ### 3. Open Source Code:
 The entire project is available on GitHub, enabling the community to report bugs, propose features, and collaboratively develop Minerobe.

+### 4. Linking to Minecraft Account
+You can easly link your Minerobe account to minecraft for easier skin changing.

 ## Join us in contributing to the evolution of this project and creating even more personalized experiences in the world of Minecraft!

 ## Building project